 What is the issue?

-In 2018 the Qld Labor Government rushed through vegetation management legislation and is set to do the same in April 2019 in respect of the Great Barrier Reef – vilifying farmers and graziers.
+In 2018 the Qld Labor Government rushed through vegetation management legislation and is set to do the same in respect of the Great Barrier Reef – vilifying farmers and graziers.

 - farmers and graziers are being vilified